Disease Guide ·Dilated Cardiomyopathy ·2026

 Dilated Cardiomyopathy in Dogs - symptoms, vet costs & insurance

 DCM diagnosis costs $500-$1,200 and lifelong medication runs $50-$300/month.
-Dilated cardiomyopathy is a progressive heart disease where the heart muscle weakens and the chambers enlarge, reducing the heart's ability to pump blood effectively.
-It's most common in large and giant breeds and can lead to congestive heart failure and sudden death.
+DCM is a progressive heart disease where the heart muscle weakens and chambers enlarge, reducing pumping ability.
+Most common in large and giant breeds; can lead to congestive heart failure.

 Dilated Cardiomyopathy - vet costs and insurance